Mitch Haniger Preview, Player Props: Giants vs. Padres

 Mitch Haniger At The Plate

-- Haniger is hitting .224 with nine doubles, four home runs and nine walks.
+- Haniger has nine doubles, a triple, four home runs and 10 walks while batting .224.

-- In 13 games this year (31.7%), Haniger has picked up an RBI, and in six of those games (14.6%) he had more than one.
+- Haniger has driven in a run in 13 games this season (31.0%), including six games with more than one RBI (14.3%).
 He has also driven in three or more of his team's runs in two contests.

 - He has scored a run in 15 games this year, with multiple runs six times.